sf-wdi-37/project-2/README.md

   * User stories
   * ERDs
   * Demo of some interesting feature, something unique or creative your group chose to do
   * Walk through the development of one piece of code for each teammate, in depth.
-This should include the plan, the implementation, and the result.
+This should include the goal, the implementation, and the result.

 **Each member of your group should speak for equal parts during your presentation** and mention which parts of the project they worked on.